Biden-Harris and Trump campaigns comment on Philadelphia police shooting

-Democratic presidential candidate former Vice President Joe Biden and U.S. Sen. Kamala Harris (D-Calif.) have issued a statement on the shooting.
+Democratic presidential candidate former Vice President Joe Biden and U.S. Sen. Kamala Harris (D-Calif.) issued a statement on the shooting:

 "Our hearts are broken for the family of Walter Wallace Jr., and for all those suffering the emotional weight of learning about another Black life in America lost.
 We cannot accept that in this country a mental health crisis ends in death.
 It makes the shock and grief and violence of yesterday’s shooting that much more painful, especially for a community that has already endured so much trauma.
 Walter Wallace’s life, like too many others’, was a Black life that mattered — to his mother, to his family, to his community, to all of us.